lambdablockchain/lambda-node/doc/functional-tests.md

   over the network (`CBlock`, `CTransaction`, etc, along with the network-level wrappers for them, `msg_block`, `msg_tx`, etc).
 - P2P tests have two threads.
-One thread handles all network communication with the bitcoind(s) being tested in a callback-based event loop; the other implements the test logic.
+One thread handles all network communication with the lambdad(s) being tested in a callback-based event loop; the other implements the test logic.
-- `P2PConnection` is the class used to connect to a bitcoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
+- `P2PConnection` is the class used to connect to a lambdad.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Lambda Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.
 - Can be used to write tests where specific P2P protocol behavior is tested.